craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 The array can contain the following keys:

-- `alwaysShowFocusRings` - Whether focus rings should always be shown when an element has focus.
 - `useShapes` – Whether shapes should be used to represent statuses.
 - `underlineLinks` – Whether links should be underlined.
+- `disableAutofocus` – Whether inputs should make use of the `autofocus` attribute.
 - `notificationDuration` – How long notifications should be shown before they disappear automatically (in milliseconds).
 Set to `0` to show them indefinitely.
+- `notificationPosition` – Where notifications should be shown on the screen (`'start-start'` for top-left, `'start-end'` for top-right, `'end-start'` for bottom-left, or `'end-end'` for bottom-right, when using an LTR orientation).
+- `slideoutPosition` – Where slideouts should be shown on the screen (`'start'` for left, or `'end'` for right, when using an LTR orientation).

 ```php
 ->accessibilityDefaults([